Here’s Everything You Need to Know About Merida Airport (MID Airport)

 Is there Uber in Merida Airport?

-Sort of — There is Uber in Merida, however, they sometimes won’t pick you up curbside at the airport.
+No — While there is Uber in Merida, they won’t pick you up curbside at the airport because it’s illegal for Merida Uber drivers to do airport pickups.

-For this reason, I always recommend booking a Merida Airport Transportation Service.
+This is why I always recommend booking this Merida Airport Transportation Service.

-They don’t cost much more than Uber, and you won’t have to worry about walking yourself and your luggage out to the main road for the pick-up — the company will meet you inside the airport.
+They don’t cost much more than Uber Merida Airport rides, and you won’t have to worry about walking yourself and your luggage out to the main road for the pick-up — the company will meet you inside the airport.

-Yes — It’s completely legal for Uber to drop you off at the airport.
+Yes — It’s completely legal for Uber to drop you off at the airport, but not pick you up.

-No — But there is Uber, DiDi, InDriver and taxis.
+No — But there is Uber, DiDi, InDriver and plenty of taxis in Merida available day and night.

 Merida Airport Guide